gabrielle95/DeadMansDrawClient/README.md

 # Interfaces available
 Game is available through a public server, the ___Arena___ as a collection of REST api's.
-* REST API with OpenAPI specification is available at [/api](https://slhpc2023.appspot.com/api), documented under [/docs](https://slhpc2023.appspot.com/docs) endpoint.
+* [REST API](#rest-api-interface) with OpenAPI specification is available at [/api](https://slhpc2023.appspot.com/api), documented under [/docs](https://slhpc2023.appspot.com/docs) endpoint.
-* Frontent UI available under [/matches](https://slhpc2023.appspot.com/matches) -- eye fancy, to enable easy comprehension, do not use it for your automated solution, no uptime guarantee.
+* [Web Frontend](#web-frontend-interface) Frontent UI available under [/matches](https://slhpc2023.appspot.com/matches).
+Eye fancy only, use this to enable easy comprehension, do not use it for your programmatic / automated / competition scene.
+No uptime guarantee.

 # Match
 A Match is a game between two players.
 Can be created by the Organizers between any two Players or as a practice Match.